Who Was Sir Walter Raleigh?

 Potatoes and Tobacco

-Delays, quarrels, disorganization, and hostile Indians forced some of the colonists to eventually return to England.
+Delays, quarrels, disorganization and hostile Native Americans forced some of the colonists to eventually return to England.
 However, they brought with them potatoes and tobacco, two things unknown in Europe at the time.
 A second voyage was sent in 1590, only to find no trace of the colony.
 The settlement is now remembered as the "Lost Colony of Roanoke Island."

 Fall from Grace